Roman Romanovich Kachanov: 2000s

 Kachanov also works as a script writer.

 2010s

 In 2008, he began to direct the film "Gena Concrete" but during the filming in 2009 a private investor declared himself insolvent.
 Gosha Kutsenko, Renata Litvinova, Sergei Shnurov, Fyodor Bondarchuk, Alika Smekhova, Ivan Okhlobystin, Alexei Panin, Konstantin Murzenko, Anna Samokhina, Andrei Vasiliev, Artemy Troitsky, Olga Arntgolts, Andrei Fedortsov, Artur Vakha, and others played in the film.
 The production of the film continued until 2014, the film premiered in October of the same year.

 2020s

 In the autumn of 2020, he began to make the feature motion picture "March of Dawn".
 Ivan Semyonov, Garik Sukachev, Artemy Troitsky, Nike Borzov, Zhanna Aguzarova, Anfisa Vistinghausen, Aleksandra Kiseleva, Varvara Komarova, Semyon Liseichev, Feliks Bondarev, Kuzma Kotrelev and others played in the film.
 "March of Dawn" is scheduled for release in the autumn of 2021.

+Public position

+In the spring of 2022, Roman Kachanov spoke deprecatingly about Russian invasion of Ukraine, voicing his support for the people of Ukraine.
+Kachanov outlined his position in an interview with Ukrainian journalists Dmitry Gordon and Alesya Batsman, Russian journalist Ksenia Larina, in an interview with a blogger and political figure Mark Feygin, as well as in other interviews.

+Roman Kachanov refused the premiere and film distribution of his new film "March of the Dawn" in Russia, in this regard, he formulated that he did not want to carry out an "information cover for the invasion" in this way.

 Private life

 His father was Roman Abelevich Kachanov, a famous Russian animator.
 His mother, Gara Kachanova, was an engineer-economist.
 Kachanov's parents died in 1993, when Roman was 26 years old.
 Roman Kachanov married the actress Anna Buklovskaya in 1998.
 They have two daughters, Polina and Alexandra, but the marriage broke up.
 Roman remarried to the actress and model Angelina Chernova; they have two daughters, Gara and Dina.